Yellow Ribbon Program

 Questions?
 No problem!
 Email email@example.com.

-Students who are eligible for the Yellow Ribbon Program are able to attend Moravian College without paying any tuition.
+Students who are eligible for the Yellow Ribbon Program are able to attend Moravian University without paying any tuition.

 How does it work?

-For students who are determined by the VA to be eligible for the Yellow Ribbon Program, the VA will provide the first $19,198 toward the cost of your education at Moravian College.
-Moravian College and VA have entered into an agreement to cost-share and cover the remaining balance of your annual cost of tuition.
+For students who are determined by the VA to be eligible for the Yellow Ribbon Program, the VA will provide the first $19,198 toward the cost of your education at Moravian University.
+Moravian University and VA have entered into an agreement to cost-share and cover the remaining balance of your annual cost of tuition.

 What is covered?

-Eligible students who are planning on using the Yellow Ribbon Program benefits at Moravian College should notify the Office of Admission at the time of application for admission.
+Eligible students who are planning on using the Yellow Ribbon Program benefits at Moravian University should notify the Office of Admission at the time of application for admission.

 Applying for Benefits